Terms of Reference (ToR) for a Short-Term assignment

 Project Title: Policy and Legal Advice Centre (PLAC III), Serbia

 Main beneficiary: The Ministry of European Integration of the Republic of Serbia

 Target Beneficiaries: Negotiating Group Ch.
 12; Ministry of Agriculture, Forestry and Water Management and Ministry of Health

 Duration of the assignment: 12 working days, from August until November 2023

 1. Relevant background information

 Background information in relation to the PLAC III project:

-The scope of the PLAC III project is to provide support to relevant national institutions in charge of alignment of national legal acts with the EU acquis and to contribute to further building of capacities of relevant national structures for the successful carrying out of accession negotiations.
+The scope of the PLAC III project is to provide support to relevant national institutions in charge of alignment of national legal acts with the Union acquis and to contribute to further building of capacities of relevant national structures for the successful carrying out of accession negotiations.

 The PLAC III project should achieve two results: